 3) Good service is crucial to customer retention

 We may live in an increasingly digital age, yet the survey revealed that consumers still want high-quality service, experiences and support when entering a branch, with younger consumers expressing a particular eagerness for help.

 Survey respondents were asked how important good service is when working with their bank, and 98% said it is “important” or “extremely important”; and when asked specifically about the importance of good in-branch experiences, 92% said it is “important” or “extremely important”.

 Consumers also expressed a strong demand for time efficient service offerings – the only thing that has changed in recent years is how it is delivered.
-According to our survey, the most important technology consumers want to see in banks is the technology to speed-fast transactions, followed closely by the ability to reduce wait times to lines and schedule appointments with bankers.
+According to our survey, the most important technology consumers want to see in banks is the technology to speed-fast transactions, followed closely by the ability to reduce wait times to lines with a queuing system and schedule appointments with bankers through booking software.

 Retail banking is in a revolution and branches are transforming into brand interaction hubs that improve profitability and brand relevance.
-Qudini helps retail banks meet the demands of modern consumers with our in-branch Retail Choreography software solutions – Appointment Scheduling, Queue Management, Task Management and Event Bookings.
+Qudini helps retail banks meet the demands of modern consumers with our in-branch Retail Choreography software solutions – Appointment Scheduling Software, Queue Management Software, Task Management Software and Event Management Software.

 Read our Qudini 2020 US Retail Banking White Paper for more insights into consumer behaviors, preferences and demands for the retail banking sector.